rickballard/CoCivium/insights/epistemology.md

 Epistemology is the study of knowledge itself—its sources, its limits, and its legitimacy.

-In CoCivium, it must stretch to accommodate:
+In CoCivium™, it must stretch to accommodate:

 - Minds with **non-human modalities** of awareness (AI, alien, altered states)
 - Truths that shift based on **systemic recursion**